 You should be able to claim Child Benefit once your baby is born.
 You get Child Benefit if you are responsible for bringing up a child who is:

 - under 20 if they stay in approved education or training

-In 2021, Child Benefit is £21.15 per week.
+In 2021, Child Benefit is £21.80 per week for your eldest or only child and £14.45 a week for any other children.
 It is paid every month and there is no limit to how many children you can claim for.

 Only one person can get Child Benefit for a child – meaning that only one parent can claim, but not both.
 Some or all of Child Benefit is repayable if you or a partner you live with have a taxable income of more than £50,000.
 If you earn less than this, you will not need to repay any of it – so it will depend on the family’s finances.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.